 Rheolution Article

-Are the mechanical characterization methods for organs comparable?
+Are mechanical tests for soft organs comparable?

 by Dr. Dimitria Bonizol Camasao